-On behalf of the Saranac Central School District, this letter serves as the District's corrective action plan for the Financial Report and Management Letter for the audit period July 1, 2021 through June 30, 2022.
+On behalf of the Saranac Central School District, this letter serves as the District's corrective action plan for the Financial Report and Management Letter for the audit period July 1, 2022 through June 30, 2023.

-The District receives approximately 58% of its revenues from state aid, 40% from school taxes, and the other 2% from other sources.
-The Saranae CSD depends greatly on state aid as a major source of revenue to support the budget and instruction of our students.
-A reduction in state aid will greatly affect how much our laxpayers need to pay to ensure students continue to receive a quality education.
-With the implementation of the tax cap schools are limited with how much taxes can increase.
-Based upon this the District takes a conservative approach to spending and continues to monitor expenditures and reduce where we can without impecting a student's educational experience.
+The District receives approximately 58% of its revenues from state aid, 40% from school taxas, and the other 2% from other sources.
+The Saranac CSD depends greatly on state aid as a major source of revenue to support the budget and instruction of our students.
+A reduction in state aid will greatly affect how much our taxpayers need to pay to ensure students continue to receive a quality education.
+With the implementation of the tax cap schools are limited in how much taxes can increase.
+Based upon this the District takes a conservative approach to spanding and continues to monitor expenditures and reduce where we can without impacting a student's educational experience.
 Part of this process entails comparing the budget to actual expenditures and using this information to plan future budgets.

-Audit Finding #22-001
+Audil Finding #23-001